zhongpei0820/My-Leetcode-helper-2.0/README.md

 # My-Leetcode-helper-2.0
 This program crawls your solutions from Leetcode, and commit them to your github repository.
-Following is the user guide.
+Following is the user guide and program screenshots.

 ## Before using